Pexels N Voitkevich 8927687

 Andrew Walker is a seasoned recruiter with an impressive career spanning over two decades.
 He graduated from Sheffield Hallam with a Degree in Business Studies and began his career in recruitment in June 2003.
 Over the past 21 years, Andrew has garnered extensive experience in both temporary and permanent recruitment across various sectors, including construction, engineering, industrial, and finance & accounting.

 Andrew joined Sharp Consultancy back in 2010, and most recently ascended to the role of Commercial Director.
-In this capacity, he oversees the transactional finance teams in the Sheffield and Leeds offices.
-Additionally, he plays a pivotal role in shaping the strategic direction of the company as part of the leadership team.
+In this capacity, he plays a pivotal role in shaping the strategic direction of the company as part of the leadership team.

-Andrew specialises in Permanent Transactional Finance recruitment at all levels.
-His focus areas include Doncaster, Rotherham, Barnsley, and the surrounding regions.
+Andrew is a member of our Interim Specialists team, who specialise in the placement of Temporary and Interim Senior Finance Professionals.
+Andrew's covers all of South Yorkshire and North East Midlands.
 His deep understanding of the market and commitment to excellence have positioned him as a trusted advisor for clients and candidates alike.

 Described by friends as passionate, driven and witty, Andrew brings these qualities to both his professional and personal life.
 Outside of work, he is actively involved in his community.
 He volunteers as a manager and coach for a grassroots youth football team in the Sheffield and Hallamshire FA.
 A passionate football fan, Andrew holds a season ticket for Nottingham Forest.